JustinBucket/Bucket.CLI/README.md

         // Create the component that will serve as the root
         // by configuring the ValidateArguments method, this component can be set up to perform an action,
-        // display an error message, or return a list of all components in the CLI application var root = new TestComponent("root", "this is the root component");
+        // display an error message, or return a list of all components in the CLI application
+        // we set the ignoreFromTraversal flag to true, meaning we don't have to call it out explicitly
+        // when passing arguments to the application (false by default) var root = new TestComponent("root", "this is the root component", true);
         // this component provides a parent for all photo-based components
         // displays all child components and requests user input on which one to call var photoComponent = new PhotoComponent();